 American football is one of the most exciting and electric sports currently being played by athletes.
 It’s been a long road to get to where we are today.

-American football has electrified the United States as one of the mainstream sports.
+American football has taken over the United States as one of the mainstream sports.
 It first started as a game of rugby and soccer combined.
-It has since evolved and continues to evolve.
+It has since evolved and continues to grow.

 In this article, we will break down the history of American Football and how it’s evolved over the years.